 The natural habitat of lettering history

 “Today’s Turkey is the only country that has experienced all phases of the history of Europe and the Near East, and has gathered all the cultural products of the Western and Eastern world in during its classical antiquity ages.”
-3The oldest written Indo-European languages belonged to the Anatolian branch.”
+3 “The oldest written Indo-European languages belonged to the Anatolian branch.”
 4

 Anatolia, in addition to all its other historical and cultural features, is the natural habitat of various writing systems such as regional Greek colonial dialects, Hellenistic ancient Greek, Roman Empire Latin, and alphabets and hieroglyphs from much older times.
 The scripts of languages, which are the source of more than half of those used in the world today, sprouted in Anatolia and developed by spreading through cohesions and cultural interactions.

-The oldest scripts of Indo-European languages have been discovered in the Central Anatolia and Eastern Anatolia regions of this geography, which covers a large part of today’s Turkey, and relatively new alphabets and writings also included in the same language group have been discovered in the West and Southern West.
+The oldest scripts of Indo-European languages have been discovered in the Central Anatolia and Eastern Anatolia regions, which covers a large part of modern Turkey, and relatively new alphabets and writings also included in the same language group have been discovered in the West and Southern West.
 Most of these inscriptions have survived in the form of inscriptions engraved on stones such as limestone, marble and various rock formations.
 There are languages still not completely deciphered.
 The main difficulty in deciphering is the scarcity of useful inscriptions and the lack of qualified content.5 The fact that the corpus consists mostly of similar sepulchral and dedicatory inscriptions makes the advantage of abundance insignificant.
 The deciphered parts of partially deciphered inscriptions are mostly easy to match, known names of people and places.
 On the other hand, names of people and regions are one of the prominent epigraphic datasets.6

 Many of these are very significant artifacts that can be seen while standing in ancient cities or museums which archaeologists, epigraphers and other scientists continue their research and studies.